-What is the recommended tire pressure for my Subaru GL?
+What is the recommended tire pressure for Subaru GL?

 Recommended tire pressure for Subaru GL is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
 Find your Subaru GL year to get recommended tire inflation for Subaru GL tires.

-How do I find my recommended tire pressure setting for my Subaru GL?
+How do I find recommended tire pressure setting for Subaru GL?
 What is correct Subaru GL tire pressure?

 You can find your Subaru GL recommended tire pressure in Subaru GL owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Subaru GL will be listed in psi, bar or kPa.